Bible translations into Malayalam: Sathyavedhapusthakam

 The Bible Society of India Kerala Auxiliary (established in 1956) made minor revisions to the Malayalam Old Version in 1910 called Sathyavedhapushthakam (സത്യവേദപുസ്തകം), which became the standard version for Marthoma Church and Protestant denominations.
 This version translates the Tetragrammaton as Jehovah (യഹോവ) throughout the Old Testament.
 The complete Sathyavedhapusthakam in Unicode was published online in 2004 by Nishad Hussein Kaippally.
 Sathyavedhapusthakam was published online in 2014 in various digital formats.

 As per Bible Society of India (Kerala Auxiliary), there are 2 versions of Sathayavedhapusthakam popularly used today.
 Old/Original version (OV) and Common/Contemporary language version (CL).
 OV is the Malayalam Sathya Veda Pusthakam that was published in 1910.
 It is the most widely used version among non-catholic denominations.
 There was a need to bring out a Bible in the contemporary Malayalam language, thus the CL version which was published in 2013.

+Based on the public domain version of the Malayalam Bible 1910 edition, digitized, revised and published by volunteers of The Free Bible Foundation in the contemporary orthography and released the source file for free use.
+Malayalambible.net use this version.
+This version was also used for creating a Malayalam Audio Bible by singer Binoy Chacko.
+Currently the Binoy Chacko audio bible app both in Android and Apple versions are available for NT and Psalms.

 New India Bible Version

 Biblica translated and published the New India Bible Version (NIBV) in Malayalam in 1997.